erikbern/git-of-theseus/README.md

 Plotting other stuff
 --------------------

-`analyze.py` will write `exts.json`, `cohorts.json` and `authors.json`.
-You can run `python stack_plot.py authors.json` to plot author statistics as well, or `python stack_plot.py exts.json` to plot file extension statistics.
+`git-of-theseus-analyze` will write `exts.json`, `cohorts.json` and `authors.json`.
+You can run `git-of-theseus-stack-plot authors.json` to plot author statistics as well, or `git-of-thesesus-stack-plot exts.json` to plot file extension statistics.
 For author statistics, you might want to create a [.mailmap](https://git-scm.com/docs/git-check-mailmap) file to deduplicate authors.

 Other stuff
 -----------